GL4dia70r/beverage-list-web-app/README.md

 https://www.boathousevineyards.com/privacy-policy/ - privacy policy was used as a template.

+Used some code from my CIS170 class back from 2019 as reference to write HTML code.

 ## Known Problems, Issues, And/Or Errors in the Program

 None, but trying to implement the sort method might be simple yet I didn't have enough time to implement it due to other studies.